Lyzev/KBruteforce/README.md

 ```

 ## Documentation
 You can find the documentation [here](https://lyzev.github.io/KBruteforce/dokka).

 ## Code Quality Monitoring
 You can find the qodana report [here](https://lyzev.github.io/KBruteforce/qodana).

 ## Bugs and Suggestions
 Bug reports and suggestions should be made in this repo's [issue tracker](https://github.com/Lyzev/KBruteforce/issues)
 using the templates provided.
 Please provide as much information as you can to best help us understand your issue and
 give a better chance of it being resolved.

-## Important

-Please note that this repository is for educational purposes only.
-No contributor, major or minor, are to fault for any
-actions done with this library.